coredns/coredns/notes/coredns-1.9.4.md

 +++

 This is a release with many new features.
 The most notable addition is a new plugin tsig for validating TSIG requests and signing responses.
+In header plugin a selector of `query` or `response` (default) is added for applying the actions.
 This release also adds lots of enhancements and bug fixes.

 ## Brought to You By